Craving Some Creativity

 Ingredients for strawberry sangria laid out on a table.

-Soda – I use ginger ale.
-You can also use sprite or sparkling soda for less sugar.
-Diet or sugar-free sodas are options as well.
+Soda.
+I use ginger ale.
+You can also use sparkling soda or club soda for less sugar.
+Sprite, as well as diet or sugar-free sodas are options as well.

-Wine – I have a rule: If you like the wine, you will like the sangria.
-Pino grigio, sauvignon blanc, chardonnay, or Riesling are excellent choices.
+Wine.
+I have a rule: If you like the wine, you will like the sangria.
+Pinot grigio, sauvignon blanc, chardonnay, or Riesling are excellent choices.
+A sweet white wine or rosé wine would also be a tasty choice if that’s what you like.
+Make sure it is chilled!

 How To Make Strawberry Sangria

-For this recipe, start by making a delicious strawberry syrup.
-Toss the entire 2lbs of fresh sliced strawberries with ⅔ cup of sugar to coat.
+Slice the strawberries and toss with ⅔ cup of sugar to coat.
 I muddle the strawberries a bit – crush them a little with the back of a spoon.
 You aren’t trying to break up the strawberries, just expose more surface to the sugar.
-As the strawberries sit, the sugar causes them to release their juices.
-Strain the juice through a cheesecloth or mesh strainer to remove any pulp.

 Strawberry puree being squeezed through cheesecloth in a bowl to make strawberry syrup.

 Don’t toss the leftover strawberries though!
-Reserve half (or more) of the larger slices to put into the pitcher itself.
-Gently rinse and drain any pulp or small pieces away before adding to a large pitcher.
+Reserve half (or more) of the larger slices.
+Gently rinse any pulp or small pieces away before adding to a large pitcher.

 Glass pitcher of strawberry sangria with wooden spoon and whole strawberries on table.